Rockland Nationals: Broadcasting and arena entertainment

 Nats games can be heard on flohockey.tv, via the FloSports streaming platform.
 The team's play-by-play broadcaster is Richard Gauthier, who brings over 40 years of experience in sports media as a play-by-play broadcaster and public address announcer for various sports across the country.
 The Rockland Nationals' DJ is Alexis Marcotte, better known as ALECKSY.
 He also serves as the DJ of the Nepean Raiders, and has previously served as the former DJ of the Ottawa Titans professional baseball team.
-After each Nationals goal, ALECKSY sounds a Nathan Airchime K3LA train horn, very similar to the horn used by the Los Angeles Kings and Montréal Canadiens.
+After each Nationals goal, ALECKSY sounds a Nathan Airchime K3LA train horn, very similar to the horn used by the Los Angeles Kings.

 The Nats have introduced their own theme song titled in March 2024, which is played when the team comes on the ice at the beginning of each game.
 The song is named "Trumpeter's Cry" and was initially used by the Ottawa Senators as their theme song from 2005 to 2024, written by Ottawa singer-songwriter Andres del Castillo, who was formerly part of the band Eight Seconds.
-The song is available in MP3 format on the nhl.com website, and is also available on YouTube.